 Tat Sae waterfalls - We went here hoping to see beautiful turquoise blue pools to swim in, like last the time we were here.
 However, instead of waterfall paradise, it was a murky, mosquito infested swampland with hardly more than a trickle flowing over bone-dry limestone.
 At the right time of the year, these waterfalls are almost as breathtaking as Kuang Si.
 We were there in late December, same time as 12 years ago, but with significantly different views.
 Always check with someone who has been there recently.
 Otherwise, the bus, boat ride (10,000 kip/pp, half price for kids) and 15,000 kip/pp (free for kids) admission there isn't worth your time, though we did enjoy some treacherous hiking up to a cave and beyond.

 Elephant riding - It is still happening folks.
 Lots of travel agencies in Luang Prabang are still offering these tours and people are still riding elephants, despite more awareness in recent years of why this NEEDS TO STOP.
-Click HERE to read one of many articles out there highlighting all the reasons why it isn't a good idea.

 With the exception of Kuang Si, many of the main sights are within walking distance of the historic centre, which makes it that much more convenient and family friendly.
 Admission fees are budget friendly, and kids are often free or at most, half price.
 There are so many things to see and do in Luang Prabang, we didn't get a chance to do them all.
 We enjoyed 10 fun-filled days of exploring this beautiful town.